A wooden showcase from the early 19th century with modern glass

 Description

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign.
+This period is characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately what matters to buyers, as the market is flooded with counterfeits.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details